 Work Track members identified several general issues based on the experience of applicants and other stakeholders in the 2012 round.
 Some Work Track members shared that many stakeholders wished for greater predictability, transparency and consistency in ICANN’s implementation of the Applicant Guidebook.
 Some Work Track members believe that ICANN caused some of the confusion and uncertainty in the process of integrating GNSO policy recommendations, GAC advice, and concerns from specific stakeholders.

 Under the 2012 Applicant Guidebook, certain applications for geographic strings required letters of support on non-objection from the relevant governments or public authorities.
 Some Work Track members identified challenges with the support/non-objection process.
 For example, some applicants found it difficult to determine which relevant government/public authority was the appropriate point of contact for a letter of support/non-objection.
+Work Track members noted that in some cases, applicants reached out to governments to obtain support/non-objection and did not receive a timely response.
 In addition, some Work Track members noted that there was a perception that some applicants were required to make concessions to governments to obtain support/non-objection.
+Other Work Track members disagreed with this last point, stating that absent facts supporting this claim, the issue is a matter or hearsay.

+For some governments, the process was challenging because some governments and and public authorities were not familiar with ICANN and its processes, and were therefore unsure how to handle requests for support/non-objection from applicants.

 Work Track members raised that some applicants experienced outcomes that they felt were inconsistent with the Applicant Guidebook.
 For example, some applicants faced challenges in applying for strings that were not included as geographic names in the Applicant Guidebook but were considered to be geographic names by other parties involved in the process.
 Some applicants experienced what they considered to be a de-facto requirement to obtain support/non-objection for strings not included in the Applicant Guidebook.